Web policies and procedures

 Web contributors or Omni CMS users are responsible for their section’s pages and content.
 The office of web management will work with departmental supervisors and chairs to ensure an appropriate Web Contributor has been identified and an appropriate workflow is in place.

-Areas or departments who only need to make updates on an annual or semiannual basis should work with Web Management to update their pages rather than requesting a Omni CMS user account.
+Areas or departments that only need occasional updates should work with Web Management to update their pages rather than requesting a Omni CMS user account.

 - Omni CMS users should be faculty or staff members.